bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 - The block number is incremented one
 - The prev hash matches the hash of the previous block header
 - The size of the block header is smaller than the maximum block header size of the protocol
-- The size of the block body is smaller than the maximum block body size of the protocol At a later point, the block body size will be compared to the claimed size in the block header
+- The size of the block body is smaller than the maximum block body size of the protocol.
+At a later point, the block body size will be compared to the claimed size in the block header
 - The protocol version field is not out of date, i.e. that the major version is larger than or equal to the MaxMajorPV constant.
 - The **chain** transition calls the **block body**, **tick** & **protocol** sub-transitions